emmanuel-ch/Product_Trailer/README.md

   -p RAW_PREFIX, --raw-prefix RAW_PREFIX
   -ne, --no-excel-report
   ```

+## Profiles

+Your profile is what defines:
+* What is the format of the input data ("movements data")
+* How to pre-process it to align with the algorithm
+* Which signal to take, in order to start tracking products
+* The output report you want to get from it: The default Excel output?
+With more details?
+Graphs?
+You decide!
+* Many other parameters, such as the directory where to store reports, filenames, etc.

+Profiles are stored under ./profiles/*your_profile_name*/

+For a quick-start, just run the command `python main.py *your_profile_name*`.
+The program will automatically create your profile and process the movements files detected.

+To allow the program to work with your data, you will likely need to customize the preprocessing steps.
+To do so, copy the *default_profile* and edit the .py files.
+They have been documentated to facilitate your work.

 (Additional documentation about typical usage methodology, program architecture, screenshots to be added soon)